next-step/js-todo-list-step1/README.md

 <br>

 ## Convention
-- Class : CamelCase
+- Class : camelCase
-- Directory : CamelCase
+- Directory : camelCase
-- Components : start with Uppercase
+- Components : PascalCase
 - DOM variable : use prefix "$"
 - Method
-    - CamelCase
+    - camelCase
     - DOM Method : use prefix "on"
     - Other Methods : start with verb